fariasn516/BEANPOCALYPSE/README.md

 - **Players spend earned points** at rest stops to upgrade their abilities.
 - **The final boss** is a giant baked bean covered in molasses!

-This game blends **driving mechanics, cooperative strategy, and AR-style combat** into a fun road trip adventure.
+This game blends **driving mechanics and cooperative strategy** into a fun road trip adventure.

 ---